IAEA-NDS/pycollisiondb/README.rst

     # or
     python3 -m pip install .

-PYCollision
+PyCollision
 ===========

-The ``PYCollision`` object represents the main instance of the ``PyCollisionDB`` package for interacting with collisional databases, and datasets may be compared, output in various formats, and manipulated using the methods object as described below:
+The ``PyCollision`` object represents the main instance of the ``PyCollisionDB`` package for interacting with collisional databases, and datasets may be compared, output in various formats, and manipulated using the methods object as described below:

 .. code-block:: pycon